sergepaulc/Meerkat/README.md

 - The product tests and bugs
 - The beta testing of the product which includes customer feedback
 - The team members
-- The risk in the development and the launch of the product
+- The risks in the development and the launch of the product

 All those features are provided in an easy-to-use workflow through a Web interface.